-Students will be assigned to work with lawyers at one supervising law firm in the San Diego area.
-Students will be externs at the law firm and subject to the law firm's rules and procedures, including confidentiality restrictions.

-Each student's law firm will provide direct supervision during the semester.
+Students will be assigned to work with lawyers at one supervising firm or company in the San Diego area.
+Students will be externs at the firm or company and subject to the firm's or company's rules and procedures, including confidentiality restrictions.
+Each student's firm or company will provide direct supervision during the semester.
 However, students will meet with the USD professors periodically throughout each semester, who will be available to answer general questions.